Mana (Oceanic cultures): Hawaiian and Tahitian culture

-In Hawaiian and Tahitian mythology, mana is a spiritual energy and healing power which can exist in places, objects and persons.
+In Hawaiian and Tahitian culture, mana is a spiritual energy and healing power which can exist in places, objects, and persons.
 Hawaiians believe that mana may be gained or lost by actions, and Hawaiians and Tahitians believe that mana is both external and internal.
-Sites on the Hawaiian Islands and in French Polynesia are believed to possess mana—for example, the top rim of the Haleakalā volcano on the island of Maui and the Taputapuatea marae on the island of Raiatea in the Society Islands.
+Sites on the Hawaiian Islands and in French Polynesia are believed to possess mana—for example, the top rim of the Haleakalā volcano on the island of Maui and the Taputapuatea marae on the island of Raʻiātea in the Society Islands.

-Ancient Hawaiians also believed that the island of Molokaʻi possessed mana, compared with its neighboring islands.
-Before the unification of the Kingdom of Hawaii by King Kamehameha I, battles were fought for possession of the island and its south-shore fish ponds which existed until the late 19th century.
+Ancient Hawaiians also believed that the island of Molokaʻi possessed mana compared with its neighboring islands.
+Before the unification of the Hawaiian Kingdom by King Kamehameha I, battles were fought for possession of the island and its south shore fish ponds, which existed until the late 19th century.

-A person may gain mana by pono (right actions).
+A person may gain mana by pono "right actions".
 In ancient Hawaii, there were two paths to mana: sexual means or violence.
 In at least this tradition, nature is seen as dualistic, and everything has a counterpart.
 A balance between the gods Kū and Lono formed, through whom are the two paths to mana (ʻimihaku, or the search for mana).
 Kū, the god of war and politics, offers mana through violence; this was how Kamehameha gained his mana.
 Lono, the god of peace and fertility, offers mana through sexuality.
 Prayers were believed to have mana, which was sent to the akua at the end when the priest usually said "amama ua noa," meaning "the prayer is now free or flown."

-Māori (New Zealand) culture
+Māori culture

 Māori use

-In Māori, a tribe with mana whenua must have demonstrated their authority over a territory.
-In Maori mythology, there are two essential aspects of a person's mana: mana tangata, authority derived from whakapapa (genealogy) and mana huaanga, defined as "authority derived from having a wealth of resources to gift to others to bind them into reciprocal obligations".
+In the Māori culture of New Zealand, there are two essential aspects of a person's mana: mana tangata, authority derived from whakapapa (genealogy) and mana huaanga, defined as "authority derived from having a wealth of resources to gift to others to bind them into reciprocal obligations".
 Hemopereki Simon, from Ngāti Tūwharetoa, asserts that there are many forms of mana in Maori beliefs.
 The indigenous word reflects a non-Western view of reality, complicating translation.
-This is confirmed by the definition of mana provided by Māori Marsden who states that mana is:Spiritual power and authority as opposed to the purely psychic and natural force — ihi.According to Margaret Mutu, mana in its traditional sense means:Power, authority, ownership, status, influence, dignity, respect derived from the atua.In terms of leadership, Ngāti Kahungunu legal scholar Dr. Carwyn Jones comments: "Mana is the central concept that underlies Māori leadership and accountability."
+This is confirmed by the definition of mana provided by Māori Marsden who states that mana is:

+Spiritual power and authority as opposed to the purely psychic and natural force — ihi.

+According to Margaret Mutu, mana in its traditional sense means:

+Power, authority, ownership, status, influence, dignity, respect derived from the atua.

+In terms of leadership, Ngāti Kahungunu legal scholar Carwyn Jones comments: "Mana is the central concept that underlies Māori leadership and accountability."
 He also considers mana as a fundamental aspect of the constitutional traditions of Māori society.

 According to the New Zealand Ministry of Justice:

+A tribe with mana whenua must have demonstrated their authority over a territory.

 General English usage

-In contemporary New Zealand English, the word "mana" refers to a person or organization of people of great personal prestige and character.
-The increased use of the term mana in New Zealand society is the result of the politicization of Māori issues stemming from the Māori Renaissance.
+In contemporary New Zealand English, the word "mana" refers to a person or organisation of people of great personal prestige and character.